-- Collaborate to realise the potential of the Mogo LALC land to provide a Cultural Hub and associated uses in the centre of Mogo - Expand and deliver the Village green in the centre of Mogo - Investigate connections between the Mogo Village, Mogo Wildlife Park, Botanic Gardens and other key destinations - Integrate public transport services that connect Mogo to other key destinations - Undertake a flood risk management plan for the Cabbage Tree Creek catchment
+- Collaborate to realise the potential of the Mogo LALC land to provide a Cultural Hub and associated uses in the centre of Mogo. - Investigate a multi-function cultural / community space on the corner of Tomakin Road and Princes Highway. - Expand and deliver the Village green in the centre of Mogo. - Investigate the feasibility in increasing recreational activities at Mogo Recreation Park. - Investigate connections between the Mogo Village, Mogo Wildlife Park, Botanic Gardens and other key destinations. - Integrate public transport services that connect Mogo to other key destinations.